Kilimanjaro Umbwe Route

-The Umbwe route is for climbers who: are seasoned climbers and want a very challenging Kilimanjaro climb
+The Umbwe route is for those who are seasoned high-altitude trekkers and want a very challenging Kilimanjaro climb.

 What is the scenery like on the Umbwe route?

-The Umbwe route is considered less scenic than the other Kilimanjaro routes because of how quick you ascend.
-Despite this, the scenery it does have is beautiful with rainforest, moorlands, high altitude desert and glacial zones.
+The Umbwe route is less scenic than the other Kilimanjaro routes because of how steeply and quickly it ascends the mountain.
+That said, the scenery it does have is beautiful, and includes rainforest, moorland and high-altitude desert.

 How hard is the Umbwe route?

-The Umbwe Route is one of the toughest and steepest Kilimanjaro routes up and should not be undertaken by anyone who is not fit and accustomed to steep trekking.
-It also has some steep drops so it is best avoided for people who are afraid of heights.
-The route heads directly upward in a northerly direction to Barranco Wall where it joins in with Shira, Lemosho and Machame.
-Because of its steep ascent profile, it has a much lower success rate with little acclimatisation chances.
+The Umbwe route is one of the toughest and steepest Kilimanjaro routes and shouldn’t be undertaken by anyone who isn’t fit and accustomed to steep trekking.
+It also has some steep drops, so it should be avoided by those afraid of heights.
+The route heads directly upward in a northerly direction towards Barranco Wall.
+At the wall it links up with the Shira, Lemosho and Machame routes.
+Because of its steep ascent profile, it has a relatively low summit success rate.

 What is the Umbwe route summit success rate?

-The Umbwe route is one of the shortest, most direct Kilimanjaro routes which lowers the quality of its acclimatisation profile.
+The Umbwe route is one of the shortest, most direct Kilimanjaro routes, which lowers the quality of its acclimatisation profile.
 Summit success is low.
-Whilst there are no official statistics, the average success rate across all Kilimanjaro operators for the five day route is 50%.
+Whilst there are no official statistics, the average success rate across all Kilimanjaro operators for the five-day Umbwe route is just 50%.

 How busy is the Umbwe route?

-The Umbwe route is the least popular out of the seven Kilimanjaro routes because it is the most difficult route up the mountain.
-It is therefore not very busy, but with good reason!
+The Umbwe route is the least popular of the seven Kilimanjaro routes because it’s the most difficult route up the mountain.
+It’s therefore not very busy.

-What is the accommodation on the Umbwe route?
+What is accommodation like on the Umbwe route?

-The Umbwe route only offers camping accommodation.
-As part of our climbing package all of your camping equipment is included; tent, sleeping bag, sleeping mat and pillow.
-The tents are taken up and down each day by your dedicated mountain crew.
+The Umbwe route offers camping accommodation only.
+For those who trek with Follow Alice, our climbing package includes all of your camping equipment: tent, sleeping bag, sleeping mat and pillow.
+Further, all tents are pitched and taken down each day by our dedicated mountain crew throughout the trek.

 How long does it take to hike the Umbwe route?

-The Umbwe route can be completed in 5-7 days.
-If you are to choose this route, we would recommend the 6 or 7 day itinerary because of the extra time needed to acclimatise.
-Climbing Kilimanjaro is not a race.
-Take your time, enjoy the views and most importantly, pole pole!
+The Umbwe route can be completed in five to seven days.
+If you were to choose this route, we would recommend the six- or seven-day itinerary because the extra time is helpful to your acclimatisation.
+Climbing Kilimanjaro isn’t a race – take your time, enjoy the views and, most importantly, pole pole!

 What is the Umbwe route cost?

-Follow Alice does offer the Umbwe route as a 6 day group climb or private climb upon request.
-This package costs $2285 per person (based on double occupancy).
-This includes 6 days on the mountain and 1 day either side at our beautiful parter lodge in Moshi.
-For more information on the inclusions / exclusions and more details about the trip, head to our Kilimanjaro climb page.
+Follow Alice does offer the Umbwe route as a six-day group or private climb upon request.
+This package costs $2,285 per person (based on double occupancy).
+This fee includes six nights on the mountain and one night either side at our beautiful partner lodge in the town of Moshi.
+For more information on package inclusions and exclusions, as well as for more details about the trip, head to our Kilimanjaro climb page.